 For purposes of the Blueprint payment specifications, "number of patients" means the number of total unique Vermont patients in Blueprint-participating practices with a majority of their primary-care (Evaluation and Management) claims-coded visits to the practices during the previous 24 months.
-The number of patients also will include the number of attributed unique Vermont patients in primary care practices that are scheduled to be scored under National Committee for Quality Assurance ("NCQA PCMH") standards during the following two quarters, and that wish to receive CHT services in advance of, or frontloaded to, their scoring date.
 Appendix 2 contains the algorithm to be used by Blueprint practices to calculate and report total unique Vermont Blueprint patients, and Appendices 3 and 4 contain the algorithm to be used by payers to calculate and report total unique Vermont Blueprint patients.
 Patient attributions for members of Blueprint-participating self-insured plans will be included.

-CHT payments are scaled based on the population of payer-claims-attributed Blueprint patients per month (PPPM).2 Commercial and Medicaid payers will pay \$2.77 per payer-claims-attributed patient per month (PPPM), and Medicare will pay \$2.47 per payer-claims-attributed patient per month (PPPM).
+CHT payments are scaled based on the population of payer-claims-attributed Blueprint patients per month (PPPM).^{1 2} Commercial and Medicaid payers will pay \$2.77 per payer-claims-attributed patient per month (PPPM), and Medicare will pay \$2.47 per payer-claims-attributed patient per month (PPPM).